 Notaries are ranked - While you may have encountered other systems, Snapdocs’ notification system is more sophisticated.
-We use an algorithm to rank notaries based on a variety of factors, like quality of work, profile completeness, and how frequently you’ve responded to a particular company’s offers.
+We use an algorithm to rank notaries based on a variety of factors, like quality of work and profile completeness.
 Learn how to boost your ranking.

 Notifications are sent one at a time - Instead of “cattle calling” dozens of notaries at once like other systems, our system works down the list, contacting notaries one at a time.
 It’s beneficial to be ranked highly, as you’ll be one of the first notaries to have an opportunity to respond to the signing opportunity.
 While it’s still up to the company to choose who they assign, it certainly helps to be an early responder.
 When a notary responds as available, we stop sending more notifications.
 However, the company can always manually stop or resume sending notifications at any time.
 Because notifications are sent in this way, not all notaries in an area may hear about a signing opportunity.

 Companies select the signing agent they'd like to work with - While it can help to respond quickly to a notification, it is up to the signing service or title company that sent out the notification to assign a signing agent to the signing.
 Each company will have its own preferences or criteria in selecting a signing agent.
 However, in general, it is highly beneficial to be Snapdocs Verified and have a profile photo.

 If you're left still confused, here's an infographic to help sum it up:

 1. If you're receiving text notifications, click on the link in the text message to see the signing opportunity.
 If you're receiving email notifications, open the email to see the signing opportunity.